mzero/amidiminder/USER-GUIDE.md

 ## Intermission

-You don't need to learn anything more to use `amidiview` and have the `amidiminder` service keep track of connections, and re-make them for you as your equipment gets plugged and unplugged, and on reboot.
+You don't need to learn anything more to use `midiwala` and have the `amidiminder` service keep track of connections, and re-make them for you as your equipment gets plugged and unplugged, and on reboot.